SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 To search for a specific property efficiently, you can use the search field.

-If the "Measurements" field was enabled one can also "Add from datapoint".
+If the "Measurements" field was enabled one can also "Add from data point".

 ![Add from datapoint](/guides/users-guide/addfromdatapoint.png)

 To choose a data point click on the checkbox.
 When the selection is completed, click on "Add".

-Have in mind that the "Search field" can be used for easier handling.
-Simply type the desired device's name or value of any property in the "Search field" and press "Submit".
-This way all matching entries are displayed.
+The "Search field" can also be used for easier handling.
+Type the desired device's name or value of any property in the "Search field" and click "Submit".
+All matching entries are displayed.

 ![Add datapoint](/guides/users-guide/adddatapoint.png)